 - 1. Go to Communication > Calls > Call button. - 2.
-Turn off Make calls in the video management software (VMS). - 3.
-Under Recipients, select a contact.
+Under Recipients, remove VMS. - 3.
+Under Recipients, select an existing or create a new contact.

 To disable the call button, turn off Enable call button.

 Use DTMF to unlock the door for a visitor